 Later on, a modern birthstone chart was released.
 And while they don’t always correlate with their zodiac signs, the birthstones’ meanings and colors remain similar.
 This more contemporary approach to the stones accommodates different color preferences while maintaining a sense of symbolic significance.

 Frequently asked questions about birthstones

 Similar to zodiac signs, some people believe that birthstones bring about unique characteristics.
 The peridot speaks to a person’s purpose.
 The topaz reflects intelligence.
 And the onyx manifests calmness.
 But birthstones can say different things about people depending on the list you’re looking at.
-And if you’re seeking meaning in your stone, you should take a look at these lists of birthstones by month, zodiac sign and day of the week.
+And if you’re seeking meaning in your stone, you should take a look at our lists of birthstones by month, zodiac sign, and day of the week.

-While some believe that birthstones hold the power to bring good fortune.
-Others just see them as dazzling jewels.
+While some believe that birthstones hold the power to bring good fortune, others just see them as dazzling jewels.
 So whether you’re looking for a new sumptuous accessory or a symbolic gift—these gorgeous gems are always a good idea.

 Alexandrite is probably the rarest birthstone and belongs to the month of June.
 The extraordinary chrysoberyl mineral is famous for changing color in different lighting.
-In daylight, the gem flaunts a bluish green hue.
+In daylight, the gem flaunts a bluish-green hue.
 And in incandescent lighting, it transforms into an intense purplish red.
 Due to its scarcity, alexandrite is one of the more expensive colored gems.